British credit crisis of 1772–1773: East India Company

-The East India Company, formerly mainly a trading company with a limited territory, was now entrusted with the management of a much larger area, for which task its outdated organisation was not up to.
+The East India Company, once primarily a trading entity with a limited territory, found itself assigned to oversee a significantly larger region.
+However, its antiquated organization was ill-suited for this expanded responsibility.
 At the London Stock Exchange, however, there was still the expectation that the Company would soon be paying higher dividends, an expectation shared by the Dutch capital owners who were used to investing part of their capital in English funds.
 This optimism gave rise to increasing speculation boom in the futures trade in securities in both London and Amsterdam.

 In May 1772 the EIC stock price rose significantly.
-In summer the EIC's debt suddenly skyrocketed - in India alone, the company had bill debts of £1.2 million.
+In summer the EIC's debt suddenly skyrocketed – in India alone, the company had bill debts of £1.2 million.
 Meanwhile, speculation in futures in East India stock had weakened the London money market.
 The Great Bengal famine of 1770, which was exacerbated by the actions of the East India Company, led to massive shortfalls in expected land values for the company.
 The East India Company bore heavy losses and its stock price fell significantly.
 Hope & Co. was stuck with a considerable positions in EIC and BoE stock.
-On 19 September the value of its shares dropped by 14%.
+On 19 September, the value of its shares dropped by 14%.

-The root of this crisis in relation to the East India Company came from the prediction by Isaac de Pinto that ‘peace conditions plus an abundance of money would push East Indian shares to ‘exorbitant heights.’
+The root of this crisis in relation to the East India Company came from the prediction by Isaac de Pinto that 'peace conditions plus an abundance of money would push East Indian shares to 'exorbitant heights.'
 As leading Dutch banking houses (Andries Pels and Clifford & Son) had invested extensively in the stock of the East India Company, they suffered the loss along with the other shareholders.
 In this manner, the credit crisis spread from London to Amsterdam.

-The Regulating Act of 1773 significantly reformed the East India Company's practices.
+The Regulating Act 1773 significantly reformed the East India Company's practices.
 It was complemented by the Tea Act 1773, which had a principal objective that was to reduce the massive amount of tea held by the financially troubled British East India Company in its London warehouses and to help the financially struggling company survive.
-The East India Company had eighteen million pounds of tea sitting in British warehouses.
-A huge amount of tea as assets which were lying unsold.
-Selling it in a hurry would do wonders for its finances.
-On 14 January 1773 the directors of the EIC asked for a government loan and unlimited access to the tea market in the American colonies, both of which were granted.
-In August the Bank of England assisted the EIC with a loan.
+The East India Company had eighteen million pounds of tea sitting in British warehouses unsold.
+On 14 January 1773, the directors of the EIC asked for a government loan and unlimited access to the tea market in the American colonies, both of which were granted.
+In August, the Bank of England assisted the EIC with a loan.